South Korea and China seek progress on denuclearization | DW | 03.04.2021

 Chung said the South urged China "to continue serving a constructive role in the stable management of the situation on the Korean Peninsula and achieving substantial progress in the Korean Peninsula peace process.''

-The South Korean minister also invited Chinese President Xi Jinping to visit the South once the COVID pandemic was largely stabilized.
+Chung also invited Chinese President Xi Jinping to visit South Korea once the pandemic was largely stabilized.

-Meanwhile, China's top diplomat Wang Yi said China and South Korea had agreed "to promote the process to politically resolve issues surrounding the Korean Peninsula," the Yonhap news agency reported.
+Wang said China and South Korea had agreed "to promote the process to politically resolve issues surrounding the Korean Peninsula," the Yonhap news agency reported.

 The new US administration under President Joe Biden is stepping up efforts to bolster cooperation with its allies in the region, South Korea and Japan.

-Washington is seeking to counter China growing influence and the North Korean nuclear threat.
+Washington is seeking to counter China's growing influence and the North Korean nuclear threat.

-US National Security Adviser Jake Sullivan on Friday met with his South Korean and Japanese counterparts in the latest top-level meetings between the US and the two Asian countries in recent weeks.
+On Friday, US national security adviser Jake Sullivan met with his South Korean and Japanese counterparts in the latest top-level meetings between the US and the Asian countries in recent weeks.

 The South Korean newspaper JoongAng Ilbo speculated that China's decision to host Chung in Xiamen, close to the self-ruled island of Taiwan, was a message to Washington against the shoring up of any "anti-China coalition."